Carnivorous plants

 Utricularia minor Lesser bladderwort

 This tiny plant may be identified by its pale-yellow flowers, which are only 5-8 mm long, with a very short spur.
-It is circumboreal, found in Europe, northern Asia, and North America.
+It is circumboreal, found from northern Eurasia and North America southwards to south-western and north-eastern United States, Morocco, Iran, and China.
+In montane areas, it may sometimes be found up to elevations around 2,900 m.

 Lesser bladderwort, Jutland, Denmark.
 (Photo copyright © by Kaj Halberg)